How to find Nth highest salary from a table?

+Structured Query Language is a computer language that we use to interact with a relational database.
 Finding Nth highest salary in a table is the most common question asked in interviews.
-Here is a way to do this task using dense_rank() function.
+Here is a way to do this task using the dense_rank() function.

 Consider the following table: